f05fk/sepPI/README.md

 ## Installation

-Simply clone the Github repository into the "pi" user's home directory "/home/pi/" with
+Simply clone the Github repository into the `seppi` user's home directory `/home/seppi/` with

     git clone https://github.com/f05fk/sepPI.git

 There are different possibilities for starting the application.
-The most simple way is to add sepPI.sh to /etc/rc.local:
+The most simple way is to add sepPI.sh to `/etc/rc.local`.
+Newer versions of Raspbian do not have an `/etc/rc.local` any more, so it must be created:

+    #!/bin/sh

     # add to /etc/rc.local for automatic start
-    /home/pi/sepPI/sepPI.sh
+    /home/seppi/sepPI/sepPI.sh

+    exit 0

+Activate and start `/etc/rc.local` with:

+    systemctl daemon-reload
+    systemctl start rc-local

 Create these directories:

+* /home/seppi/music
-* /home/pi/music
+* /home/seppi/playlists
-* /home/pi/playlists
+* /home/seppi/scripts
-* /home/pi/scripts
+* /home/seppi/sounds
-* /home/pi/status
+* /home/seppi/status

+Newer versions of Raspbian removed read permissions from the users home directory.
+For the moment the directories above remain in the `seppi` user's home directory, so the permissions have to be changed:

+    chmod a+rx /home/seppi

 Fill `music` with the MP3s and `playlists` with M3U playlists referencing relative to `music`.
 Tags may be associated to music by creating symlinks in `playlists`, e.g. `11-22-33-44.m3u -> example.m3u`.